pykeen/pykeen/docs/source/tutorial/first_steps.rst

 Using Learned Embeddings
 ------------------------
-The embeddings learned for entities and relations are useful for link prediction in PyKEEN (see :ref:`making_predictions`), but also generally useful for other downstream machine learning tasks like clustering, regression, and classification.
+The embeddings learned for entities and relations are not only useful for link prediction (see :ref:`making_predictions`), but also for other downstream machine learning tasks like clustering, regression, and classification.

-The embeddings themselves are typically stored in a :class:`pykeen.nn.emb.Embedding`, which wraps the :class:`torch.nn.Embedding` and implements the more general :class:`pykeen.nn.emb.RepresentationModule`.
-To obtain all entity representations you can run
+The embeddings themselves are typically stored in an instance of :class:`pykeen.nn.emb.Embedding`, which wraps the :class:`torch.nn.Embedding` and extends the more general :class:`pykeen.nn.emb.RepresentationModule` class.
+All entity representations can be accessed from a model with the following:

 .. code-block:: python

     from pykeen.pipeline import pipeline

     result = pipeline(model='TransE', dataset='UMLS')
     model = result.model

-    entity_embeddings = model.entity_embeddings()
+    entity_embeddings: torch.FloatTensor = model.entity_embeddings()

 or more explicitly:

 .. code-block:: python

-    entity_embeddings = model.entity_embeddings(indices=None)
+    entity_embeddings: torch.FloatTensor = model.entity_embeddings(indices=None)

 If you'd like to only look up certain embeddings, you can use the ``indices`` parameter and pass a :class:`torch.LongTensor` with their corresponding indices.

+Some models, like :class:`pykeen.models.TransD` have more than one embedding for entities.
+Old-style models (e.g., ones inheriting from :class:`pykeen.models.EntityRelationEmbeddingModel`) define one embedding as primary (e.g., :data:`pykeen.models.TransD.entity_embedding`) and others are considered as secondary (e.g., :data:`pykeen.models.TransD.entity_projections`).

 New-style models (e.g., ones inheriting from :class:`pykeen.models.ERModel`) are generalized to easier allow for multiple entity representations and